Winter Solstice - Where Darkness Reaches its Peak

 The Winter Solstice marks the longest night and shortest day of the year.

 It’s the turning point of winter, the moment where the dark reaches its peak and the light slowly begins to return.
+Here in Australia, the Winter Solstice arrives in late June.
+Even though the cold still lingers for a while yet, the solstice marks the turning point, the moment the days begin slowly stretching out again.

 For thousands of years people have marked the solstice with fire, gathering, food, storytelling, and time spent outdoors.
 Long before modern calendars, people watched the seasons closely.
 The solstice mattered because it meant the sun was returning and the hardest part of winter would eventually pass.